XiaoPiHong/xph-form/README.md

 # xph-form

-This is a configurable form component that supports Vue and React
+This is a configurable form component that supports React

 ## Using npm or yarn